SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 * local optimization in backlogs
 * local optimization in product definition
 * local optimization in planning
-* local optimization in in analysis & design
+* local optimization in analysis & design
 * local optimization in programming

 #### Product Definition